joshuauyi/form-validate.js/README.md

   // callback to be run once validation is done, the valid argument indicates if the form is valid or not, and controls is a collection of all form controls validator.validate(event.nativeEvent, (valid, controls) => {
     // perform logic to display errors to the users here.
-    // in a react app this can be ass easy as setting the state to trigger a rerender.
+    // in a react app this can be as easy as forcing the component to rerender.
     // for a regular html form, certain elements can be updated to contain the validation error in controls; controls.get('control).errors;
-    this.setState({});
+    this.forceUpdate();
   });
 };
 ```